Alescontrela/cs6476_race_tracks/index.md

   Figure 7: Sample network prediction for a model trained on the LINEMOD dataset with some orientation error.
 </p>

-View more sample outputs here: https://colab.research.google.com/drive/1BabqYyXQSv527-GPTiWV3NxxZRzLcbjN
+View more sample outputs [here](https://colab.research.google.com/drive/1BabqYyXQSv527-GPTiWV3NxxZRzLcbjN)